 - Welcoming people from all backgrounds

-- Participating with God in transforming Northeast Tarrant County
+- Participating with God in transforming NE Tarrant County & beyond

 - Enjoying life together in authentic relationships

-- Providing a place of refuge and healing
+- Providing a place of redemption, refuge and healing

 - Encouraging one another in spiritual growth

-- Synchronizing the efforts of the home and the church
+- Partnering with parents by synchronizing the efforts of the home and the church

 - Journeying with individuals and families through every stage of life